mimvoid/hellwal/README.md

 ```

-You can get any generated color between 0-15 values.
+You can get any generated color for values 0 to 15.

-By writing '.' after keyword you can specify the type: hex or rgb.
-Otherwise, the template output
+After the color keyword, you can specify the format: hex or rgb.
+By default, the template output
-will be in hex.
+is in hex.

 ### Available color template formats: